GoogleCloudPlatform/getting-started-java/appengine-standard-java8/springboot-appengine-standard/README.md

 </dependency>
 ```

 Do not include the Jetty dependencies.
-But you must include Servlet API.
-Add Servlet API
+But you must include Servlet API dependency:
-dependency:
 ```
 <dependency>
 	<groupId>javax.servlet</groupId>